 How to call an ambulance

-Please have the patient details on hand when calling to insure that the incident is referred to the correct emergency resource.
+Please have the patient details on hand when calling to ensure that the incident is referred to the correct emergency unit.

 An emergency medical resource is dispatched based on the information provided by the caller.